Gabriel-SGama/Semantic-SuperPoint/README.md

   - This implementation uses the 2017 MS-COCO dataset instead of the 2014 one;
   - We implement multiple multi-task losses to improve the final result, more specifically: [uncertainty based loss](https://arxiv.org/pdf/1705.07115.pdf) and [Central dir + Tensor](https://arxiv.org/pdf/2204.06698.pdf).
 The results are compared against the uniform loss.
 # Note
-The code used to implement the central direction + tensor method is not public so we removed from this repository (the *_ang files will not work now)
+The code used to implement the central direction + tensor method is not public available, so we removed from this repository (the *_ang files will not work now).

 ## Semantic SuperPoint model: